GTAmodding/gta3script-specs/SPECIFICATION.md

 Each line should be interpreted as if there was no whitespaces in either ends of the line.

-A graphical character is any printable character excluding whitespaces.
+A graphical character is any printable character excluding whitespaces and quotation marks.

 ```
-graph_char := ascii_printable - whitespace ;
+graph_char := ascii_printable - (whitespace | '"') ;
 ```

 To simplify future definitions, we define the productions `eol` as the end of a line, and `sep` as a token separator.